th-1982/weber-restaurant/README.md

 |                                       |8A| As a developer, I need to write automated tests and testing documentation so that others and myself can better understand my project|
 |                                       |8B| As a developer, I need to write a readme.md so that others and I can better understand my project|

+**Project Goal:**<br>
+This project aims to create a website for the Weber Restaurant that is useful and ensures efficient management for staff members and an engaging experience for clients.

+**Project Objectives:**<br>
+* To create a  website  with a simple and intuitive User Experience;
+* To make a responsive website that works on every device;
+* To add content that is relevant and helps create a better image of the restaurant;
+* To make clear categories of login accounts for staff members and clients;
+* To implement fully functional features that will ease the staff members' tasks and upgrade clients' experience with the restaurant services;
+* To present the restaurant's menu visually appealing and informatively, providing details about ingredients, prices, and any particular dishes;
+* To ensure the security and privacy of user data, especially regarding personal information and reservation details;
+* To maintain consistency with the brand identity of Weber Restaurant in terms of colors, fonts, and overall visual style.<br><br>